One-way quantum computer: Preparing the source state

 turns to be an entangled pair of qubits.
 When entangling two ancillae, no importance is given about which is the control qubit and which one the target, as far as the outcome turns to be the same.
 Similarly, as the $CZ$ gates are represented in a diagonal form, they all commute each other, and no importance is given about which qubits to entangle first.

-Photons are the most common source to prepare entangled physical qubits.
+Photons are the most common qubit system that is used in the context of one-way quantum computing.
+However, deterministic $CZ$ gates between photons are difficult to realize.
+Therefore, probabilistic entangling gates such as Bell state measurements are typically considered.
+Furthermore, quantum emitters such as atoms or quantum dots can be used to create deterministic entanglement between photonic qubits.

 Measuring the qubits

 The process of measurement over a single-particle state can be described by projecting the state on the eigenvector of an observable.
 Consider an observable $O$ with two possible eigenvectors, say $| o_1 \rangle$ and $| o_2 \rangle$, and suppose to deal with a multi-particle quantum system $| \Psi \rangle$.
 Measuring the $i$-th qubit by the $O$ observable means to project the $| \Psi \rangle$ state over the eigenvectors of $O$: